miekg/lboverlay/README.md

 * TTL=1; UNHEALTHY
 * TTL=2; HEALTHY

-The name of the SRV record is set to "." (the root domain) as it's not significant.
+The name of the SRV record is set to ".", but this is only to detect such a request.
+Potentially this could be signed (TSIG, or RRSIG record) to prevent spoofing of these updates.

 The question section must adhere to: ".
-IN SRV", so the packet that told *lboverlay* that "host1.example.org port 8080" is unhealthy looks like:
+IN SRV" (that's the default, see **NAME**), so the packet that told *lboverlay* that "host1.example.org port 8080" is unhealthy looks like:

 ~~~ dns
 ;; QUESTION SECTION: